 2. Kemeraltı Bazaar & Surrounding Markets

 From Konak square, head to the famous bazaar called Kemeraltı.
 Here you can wander the market streets, reminiscent of the Egyptian Bazaar of Istanbul, for hours.
-Venture into one of the small stands selling dried herbs and dried vegetables, local teas and colorful spices, or clothes or knick-knacks, and even your wedding dress, if you please.
+Venture into one of the small stands selling dried herbs and dried vegetables, various traditional Turkish food and cuisine, local teas, and colorful spices, or clothes or knick-knacks, and even your wedding dress, if you please.

 Have a traditional Turkish coffee near Hisar mosque or some snacks from Ülver Teyze Rümeli Börekler (Ülver Aunt’s Bosnian) pies!
 And don’t forget to check out the jewellery and antique shops in Kızlarağası Hanı (an Ottoman caravanserai), and the local artisans working on metals, leather and jewellery.

-Take a leisurely walk down Havra Street and Kestanepazari (Chestnut bazaar) mosque on your way to our next stop, take in the colourful sights and sounds of the surrounding market selling pungent spices such as sumac, and dried pistachios, apricots and fig.
+Take a leisurely walk down Havra Street and Kestanepazari (Chestnut bazaar) mosque on your way to our next stop, take in the colourful sights and sounds of the surrounding market selling pungent spices such as sumac, and dried pistachios, apricots, and figs.

 At the end of Havra Street, you’ll see the Agora Archaeological Site.